$(\varphi,\Gamma)$-modules over relatively discrete algebras: Abstract

 \section{Abstract}

-In this paper, we will consider $(\varphi,\Gamma)$-modules over rings which are ``combinations of discrete algebras and affinoid $\Qbb_p$-algebras'', and prove basic results such as the existence of a fully faithful functor from the category of Galois representations, the deperfection of $(\varphi,\Gamma)$-modules over perfect period rings, and the dualizability of the cohomology of $(\varphi,\Gamma)$-modules.
-This work is motivated by the categorical $p$-adic Langlands correspondence for locally analytic representations, as proposed by Emerton-Gee-Hellmann, and the $GL_1$ case, as formulated and proved by Rodrigues Jacinto-Rodr\'{\i}guez Camargo.
+In this paper, we study $(\varphi,\Gamma)$-modules over rings which are ``combinations of discrete algebras and affinoid $\Qbb_p$-algebras'', and prove basic results: the existence of a fully faithful functor from the category of Galois representations, the deperfection of $(\varphi,\Gamma)$-modules over perfect period rings, the dualizability of the cohomology of $(\varphi,\Gamma)$-modules, and the classification of $(\varphi,\Gamma)$-modules of rank $1$.
+This work is motivated by the categorical $p$-adic local Langlands correspondence for locally analytic representations, as proposed by Emerton-Gee-Hellmann, and the $GL_1$ case, as formulated and proved by Rodrigues Jacinto-Rodr\'{\i}guez Camargo.